 Not Allowed

-Built for New Hampshire bakers
+Tools for New Hampshire Cottage Food Bakers

-endvr's label maker automatically includes your state's required disclaimer, allergen info, and net weight — so your labels are always inspection-ready.
+endvr's label maker automatically includes the New Hampshire required disclaimer and allergen labeling — so your labels are always inspection-ready.

 Bill tracking data provided by LegiScan